Using lubridate to Work with Dates

 with_tz()

-Keeps the instant in time the same, but changes the visual representation.
+Keeps the instant in time the same, but modifies the representation based on the new time zone

 x |>